Existence of the Chapman-Enskog solution and its relation with first-order dissipative fluid theories: Relativistic Case

 To carry out a procedure similar to the one described in Section~\ref{CENR}, we separate the convective derivative $\mathcal{D}$ from the remaining terms in the relativistic Liouville operator.
 In this case, splitting $p^a$ in chaotic and bulk components through a simple sum as the one considered in the non-relativistic regime is not possible.
 However, one can instead separate the time and space components of the coordinate derivative as follows:

 such that

 Notice that $u^{a}\frac{\partial f}{\partial x^{a}}$ in the first term on the right-hand side of Eq. (\ref{eq:derivaR}) is the equivalent to the convective time derivative in the non-relativistic case.
-Thus it is reasonable to define
+Thus it is reasonable to denote this term as $\mathcal{D}f$ and to write the relativistic Liouville operator as